Dynamic Neural Potential Field: Online Trajectory Optimization in the Presence of Moving Obstacles: Related works

 \section{Related works}

-This section discuss existing approaches to motion planning, especially local planning in presence of moving obstacles and collision avoidance with use of neural networks.
-General planning task consist of finding the trajectory for moving from the given starting position to the given destination position.
-Well-known global planners such as A* \cite{har68}, Theta* \cite{nas07}, PRM \cite{kav96} or RRT \cite{lav01} generate a reference of intermediate positions of the robot (global geometric path).
-Following this reference lead to approaching the destination point.
-However, in the common case the geometric path is awareless of how to provide smooth and collision-free motion between intermediate positions.
+This section discusses existing approaches to motion planning, especially local planning in the presence of moving obstacles and collision avoidance using neural networks.
+The general planning task consists of finding a trajectory from a given start to a given goal.
+Well-known global planners such as A* \cite{har68}, Theta* \cite{nas07}, PRM \cite{kav96}, or RRT \cite{lav01} generate a reference of intermediate positions of the robot (a global geometric path).
+Following this reference leads to approaching the destination point.
+However, in the common case, the geometric path is unaware of how to provide smooth and collision-free motion between intermediate positions.
 Basic global planners have special extensions, which provide planning with respect to kinodynamic constraints.
-A* search may be executed on a lattice of kinodynamically feasible motion primitives \cite{but14}, which results in executable trajectory instead of rough geometric path.
+A* search may be executed on a lattice of kinodynamically feasible motion primitives \cite{but14}, which results in an executable trajectory instead of a rough geometric path.
 Motion primitives allow the planner to check that there are no collisions between the intermediate state, including collisions with dynamic obstacles \cite{phi11, lin21, yak22, ali23}.
-Sampling-based planners may also be extended in order to satisfy kinodynamic constraints \cite{pal14} and replan with avoiding dynamic obstacles \cite{ott16}.
+Sampling-based planners may also be extended to satisfy kinodynamic constraints \cite{pal14} and replan while avoiding dynamic obstacles \cite{ott16}.

-Aforementioned methods aim to add dynamic collision avoidance into the procedure of global planning, which might be computationally excessive in case of long global plans and short local horizons.
-Prediction of dynamic obstacles is often obtained from actual sensor data and require replanning within relatively short predicting horizon strategy.
-Therefore further we narrow down receding horizon approaches to local planning.
+The aforementioned methods aim to add dynamic collision avoidance into the global planning procedure, which might be computationally excessive in case of long global plans and short local horizons.
+Prediction of dynamic obstacles is often obtained from actual sensor data and requires replanning within a relatively short prediction horizon.
+Therefore, we further narrow down to receding horizon approaches for local planning.